Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Theoretical Justification

 \begin{remark} (Comparison with SVRG) Under Assumptions~\ref{assup:lsmooth}-\ref{assup:sigma-b}, the gradient $\E [|| g(\bm{\theta_{\pi}})||^2]$ using SVRG after $T$ training epochs can be bounded by~\citep{reddi2016stochastic}:

 This bound is of a similar form to the first term in Theorem~\ref{theo1}.
-Since the second term of Theorem~\ref{theo1} is negligible or much smaller than the first one, we only need to compare the first term.
-With a proper choice of $c_t$, the variance of $\hat{\vg}(\vtheta_t)$ will decrease, which leads to a smaller $\nu$ for AGENT than $\nu^*$ for SVRG (detailed proof is included in Appendix A Remark~\ref{sub-remark: mu small}).
-Thus, AGENT can bring a smaller first term compared to SVRG, which indicates that AGENT effectively reduces the error due to the deviations and has a tighter bound compared to SVRG. \end{remark}
+Since the second term of Theorem~\ref{theo1} is negligible, we only need to compare the first term.
+With a proper choice of $c_t$, the variance of $\hat{\vg}(\vtheta_t)$ will decrease, which leads to a smaller $\nu$ for AGENT than $\nu^*$ for SVRG (details in Appendix A Remark~\ref{sub-remark: mu small}).
+Thus, AGENT can bring a smaller first term compared to SVRG, which indicates a tighter bound of AGENT compared to SVRG. \end{remark}